Firecrackers (novel): Synopsis

-During 1924, a blasé coterie of pleasure-seeking sophisticates are inordinately excited by a handsome and athletic newcomer to their social circle, Gunnar O'Grady, "a youth with the appearance of a Greek Adonis."
+During 1924, a group of pleasure-seeking sophisticates are excited by a handsome and athletic newcomer to their social circle, Gunnar O'Grady, "a youth with the appearance of a Greek Adonis."
 Alternately seeking and avoiding their attentions, this enigmatic individual drifts through a series of menial vocations including furnace repairman, florist, waiter, and acrobat.

 O'Grady becomes an object of sexual fascination to many within the circle, including a precocious young girl, a thrill-seeking wife, and a bored husband.
 Tensions escalate as various persons within the coterie vie for O'Grady's companionship, and O'Grady finds his own desires stymied.

 Reception

 Writer F. Scott Fitzgerald praised the novel in his personal correspondence to Van Vechten.
 In a letter dated July 27, 1925, Fitzgerald wrote: "I like [Firecrackers] best of your four novels—It seems to me that this rather than The Tattooed Countess is your true line of genius.
 In [the character of] Campaspe, for example, you suggest so much more than you say—she is the embodiment of New York, mysterious and delicate and entirely original."